 ARTICLE IV: MEMBERSHIP OF THE STUDENT BODY

 Section 1.
-Any person enrolled as a student for academic credit in any course offered under the auspices of the University of Illinois Springfield shall be automatically considered a member of the student body except a person who is concurrently a member of the University of Illinois faculty, civil service, or executive staff.
-All members of the student body as defined above shall be eligible to vote in student elections and referendums.
+Any person enrolled as a student for academic credit in any course offered under the auspices of the University of Illinois Springfield shall be automatically considered a member of the student body except a person who is concurrently a member of the University of Illinois faculty, civil service, or executive staff with the exception of extra help positions.
+All members of the student body as defined above shall be eligible to vote in and run in student elections and referendums.

 Section 2.
 All University of Illinois Springfield students shall have the right of inquiry, speech, and petition before the SGA.